 Figure 1.
 Histogram of unit counts in rent control eligible buildings by year built.
 Construction of multi-family has slowed significantly since the 1960s, but there is no apparent

 More interesting, however, is the fact that evictions at controlled properties are more likely to be no-fault evictions like condo conversions or owner move-ins.
 These findings are in line with the idea that San Francisco’s rent control laws may be incentivizing controlled landlords to evict unproblematic, law-abiding tenants.
-This phenomenon was one of the primary motivating factors for conducting this research, and I will discuss it in greater detail later in this paper.
-For now it is sufficient to say that this “eviction loophole” is often pointed to by both critics and advocates of the policy as evidence of the failure of rent control to achieve its goals.
 And while the results in Table 1 seems to support that theory, they also show that breach of lease or at-fault evictions constitute a smaller portion of evictions in rent control units, a fact that might suggest rent control is actually achieving one of its primary objectives of keeping tenants from failing to pay their rent.

 Mean Differences

 Table 2 compares the counts and averages of the San Francisco annual parcel records by rent control eligibility and built-year threshold.
 Only the bottom two rows represent the observations included in the RD analysis, with the bottom most row representing rent controlled units.
-By normalizing the data by the number of observations in each category, average outcomes can be compared between the assignment groups to obtain a reliable first indication of what a causal model might reveal.
+By normalizing the data by the number of observations in each category, average outcomes can be compared between the assignment groups to obtain a first indication of what a causal model might reveal.
 The results show a difference of +1.3% in the rate of eviction notices for rent controlled addresses compared to their uncontrolled counterparts, which corresponds to a ~2.3x increase in the probability of eviction on an annual, per-unit basis.